RCIC-UCI-Public/rcs3-docs/docs/source/about/preface.rst

 - Convenience scripts to restore data from a point in time
 - Some cost-optimization to perform daily uploads of modified data and weekly "syncs" (true-ups)
 - Cost estimations for both storage capacity and ongoing API calls for backups/synchronization
-- Server-side encryption of data at rest.
+- Server-side encryption of data at rest

 Logically, control of the backup storage is split into at least two for security separation